kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Text Versus Numbers

-Numbers arrive cleanly structured.
+Numbers arrive cleanly structured
-Text arrives raw and messy.
+Text arrives raw and messy
 Transformation enables learning

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.